The best 13 cocoa butter substitutes for chocolate making, confectionery and baking as recommended by an experienced chocolatier.

 - Vegetable oil

-Cocoa butter is used in confectionery to firm up, add shine and fluidity to certain recipes.
-My favourite recipe for nougat uses cocoa butter to make the texture more shinny.
-I this case I know I can easily use any kind of oil or butter to make this recipe as the butter is there not to firm up the texture (like in chocolate making) but to add shine and fluidity.
+In my experience, cocoa butter is used in confectionery to firm up, add shine and fluidity to certain recipes.
+My favourite recipe for nougat uses cocoa butter to make the texture more shiny.
+In this case, I know I can easily use any kind of oil or butter to make this recipe, as the butter is there not to firm up the texture (like in chocolate making) but to add shine and fluidity.

 - Vegetable oil